 - If a previous root canal treatment has failed, we may be able to retreat the tooth and prevent the need for extracting it.

 If your tooth is severely infected, alleviate the pain with root canal treatment.
-Find out if it’s the right procedure for you by scheduling a consultation at our Spring, TX, dentist’s office near you!
+Find out if it’s the right procedure for you by calling 281-320-2000 to schedule a consultation at a Spring, TX, dentist’s office near you!